jananisatish/MusicToColor---Synesthesia-Piano/README.md

 ![image](https://user-images.githubusercontent.com/31810543/203854703-0d9806da-b9f1-479d-8bdf-efe47c7703f6.png)

 You can use the buttons in the top right corner to record and play back your own tunes.
 Once you have recorded your tune, you will be given a link that will have your stored tune on it.
-Here is an example of a tune I made: https://musictocolor.com?t=Blobs&v=Dt4VGhmiDhoRUgoaAfoS6g6W
+Edit: the sharing feature no longer works due to repl.it changing their domain; however, you can still record and play back your tunes.

+Here is a link to the website: https://58667d11-2fc8-47ee-8315-07690da2d98e-00-1otdjun7ekx8c.spock.replit.dev/.
 I hope to release an updated version soon that allows you to customize the colors for each key, as chromesthetes usually don't see the same colors for each note.
 But for now, have fun playing!